Last Sunday, The Plus-Size Backpacker turned FOUR! Happy birthday, blog!

 Recently, I started to write for two French websites, Belles et Rondes (on self-esteem and body diversity) and Économies et cie (on money saving tips related to travel).
 I’m thrilled to have these new ways to share the good news of budget travels to all and reach a new audience!

 I was completely out of shape, I have to admit.
-That’s probably one of the reasons I was forced to come back from India, halfway through the trip and sick like a dog, at the end of 2012!
-During the spring of 2013, I decided to visit Guatemala and included hikes in the Tikal jungle and on the Pacaya volcano, I started working out to be able to enjoy my travel more and have the capacity to get more active while away.
+That’s probably one of the reasons I was forced to come back from India, sick like a dog, at the end of 2012!
+During the spring of 2013, I decided to visit Guatemala and included hikes in the Tikal jungle and on the Pacaya volcano.
+That’s when I started working out to be able to enjoy my travel more and have the capacity to get more active while away.

 … and now.